 |

-go is introduced.
-The switching gets under way once
+The switching gets

-to the five possible destinations A-E. This
+randomly assigned to the five possible destinations A-E. This

 operation scheme is still very much based on the original